 Using the Spreadsheet...and Other Planning Resources

-You can use our spreadsheet template—along with ample shares of work, time and patience—to set tiered SMART goals or action steps that get you immediately moving in the direction of the career you want.
+You can use the spreadsheet you create—along with ample shares of work, time and patience—to set tiered SMART goals or action steps that get you immediately moving in the direction of the career you want.
 The spreadsheet helps you define these steps clearly and granularly enough to be specific, measurable, achievable and timely.

 By the time you're done with the exercise you'll know what you can start hitting right now, what your more intermediate goals look like and where your long-term dream job comes into reality.
 As you identify intermediate goals/steps, like Ashley did with the Account Manager role, remember to also map out what it will take to achieve those mid-steps and identify any gaps you need to close on the way.